AntumMT/mod-sounds/README.md

 -- SoundGroup objects can be concatenated with the arithmetic operator local s_group3 = s_group1 + s_group2

+-- strings can also be concatenated to group with arithmetic operator s_group3 = s_group3 + "sound6"

 -- to prevent sound file names from being prefixed with "sounds_" when played, -- the `no_prepend` field must be set to `true` s_group1(2) -- plays "sounds_sound2"